The Beard at Six Months

 Did you grow it because you’re moving to the mountains?

 Those mountains are in Utah, which is a socially conservative place (and therefore not particularly beard- or even outlier-friendly).
 I mean, maybe I’m growing it as a bulwark against future interactions with pharisaical Utah Mormons, but — you know.
-I’m not going to the land of mountain men, in full brawny man costume with old-time fur trappers.
 It’s maybe a better symbol of being from western Washington originally than anything.

 So, why then?